jsimms22/PhysicsModelingSystem/README.md

 TODO:

+- move uniform types list into the shader constructor
 - add instanced rendering for models
 - update floor/terrain to be "infinite" by default
 - add simple gravity forces